Warwick-Allen/essays/theological_profile.md

 - **Anti-Platonism**: Abstract objects do not exist; if they do, they're contingent on God (confidence 3).
 - **Presentism**: Only present time exists; past has ceased, future hasn't yet come (confidence 3).

-**Alignment**: Old earth creationism with theistic evolution aligns with many mainline Protestant, Catholic, and Orthodox positions, and increasingly with evangelical scholars (e.g., BioLogos, Reasons to Believe frameworks).
-It differs from young earth creationism (strict literalist, some Baptist and Reformed traditions) and from purely naturalistic evolution.
-The allowance for hermeneutical diversity on Genesis aligns with many evangelical statements (e.g., Lausanne Covenant).
-The low confidence on many creation topics reflects ongoing scientific and theological dialogue.
+**Alignment**: The old earth creationism with theistic evolution aligns with many mainline Protestant, Catholic, and Orthodox positions, and increasingly with evangelical scholars (e.g., BioLogos, Reasons to Believe frameworks).
+It differs from the young earth creationism (strict literalist, some Baptist and Reformed traditions) and from purely naturalistic evolution.
+The allowance for hermeneutical diversity on Genesis aligns with many evangelical statements (e.g., the Lausanne Covenant).
+The low confidence on many creation topics reflects the ongoing scientific and theological dialogue.

 ---